savjaylade84/calorie_tracker/README.md

 - view foods in the list
 - save list and goals
 - retrieve the save list and goal
+- ai analyse the data and give commentary

 #### Statistical Visualisation